iechor-research/research-site/README.md

-# hyper-site
+# research-cli-site

 The official website for the Hyper terminal

 ## Contribution

 Want to submit a plugin or theme to the Hyper Store?
-Follow [the guide on the website](https://hyper.is/store/submit).
+Follow [the guide on the website](https://research-cli.is/store/submit).

 To submit a feature, bug fix, or enhancement to the Hyper website proceed as follows: